 If you’re into international sports like soccer or cricket, check out Sling TV International’s Sports TV package!
 For only $10/month you can watch great international games on beIN Sports, Willow Cricket, One World Sports, Universal Sports, and a few others.
 This is huge for soccer fans!
 (Note: this service is only available in the U.S.)

 And of course, check out Fubo TV as previously mentioned, if you love soccer.

 Watch Tennis at TennisTV Online

 TennisTV offers a variety of streaming packages.
-As of this writing, you can pay $9.99 for one day, or $19.99 per month, or $129.95 for the whole year.
+As of this writing, you can pay $14.99 per month or $119.95 for the whole year.
 TennisTV is the official live video streaming service of the ATP World Tour and WTA.
 The Grand Slams are not available on TennisTV though.

 Watch Special Sporting Events Online

 If you only watch a few games a month, then watching them at a sports bar is still cheaper than cable TV!
 And, it’s usually more fun watching with a lot of fans.